How to improve browser security and privacy in Chrome and other browsers

 What can go wrong even when the browser is updated

-Keeping the browser updated is still essential, but an updated browser is not private by default.
-A secure browser can still allow unnecessary permissions, carry too many extensions, expose a distinctive set of browser signals, or permit more data collection than the user realises.
+There are also risks that do not require a browser vulnerability at all.
+An updated browser can still allow unnecessary permissions, carry too many extensions, expose a distinctive combination of browser signals, or permit more data collection than expected.

 Why browser extensions can affect both security and privacy